Speech and Language Pathology

 This minor provides foundational knowledge in normal and disordered processes of speech, language and swallowing.
 It is open to students in any major at Binghamton.

-Speech and language pathologists, also called SLPs, are trained to be experts in communication who help individuals of all ages with disorders in communication and swallowing.
+Speech-language pathologists, also called SLPs, are experts who help individuals of all ages with communication and swallowing disorders.
 SLPs work in a range of settings including schools, hospitals, long-term care facilities, outpatient clinics, early childhood centers and nonprofit organizations.
-SLPs work with individuals from birth to the elderly.

 Accreditation Statement

-The Master of Science in Speech and Language Pathology (MS-SLP) education program (residential) at Binghamton University is a Candidate for Accreditation by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
+The Master of Science in Speech-Language Pathology (MS SLP) education program (residential) at Binghamton University is a Candidate for Accreditation by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
 Candidacy is a “preaccreditation” status with the CAA, awarded to developing or emerging programs for a maximum period of five years.